NEAR-Edu/nearandfar/src/index.md

  - _Why is Web3 so powerful and important?
 Because it has the ability to side-step centralized power structures that govern the internet.
 Web3 is all about open access to information with a level of privacy not attainable previously.
 Getting around Big Brother is a pretty big deal, isn’t it?_

  - _Why is it called Web3?
-Today, Web3 generally refers to a type of network (of networks) that is still accessed through the existing internet, but with very different rules.
+Today, Web3 generally refers to a type of network consisting of many smaller networks that is still accessed through the existing internet, but with very different rules.
 Until Web3 fully breaks away from centralization, we can think of it and its infrastructure as another type of highway (like web2.0), but one where the toll roads pay YOU!_

 ---